Mr-Destructive/techstructive-blog/_posts/2021-07-27-BASH-script-dictionary-scrap.md

 The above command will search and return only lines that are contained in the span tags with that particular class name from the meaning.txt file which we appended to fill the webpage's source code.
 The `-oP` are the arguments that return Only the matching cases and `-P` the coming expression is a Perl Regex.
 The command will return everything in between those tags.
 Finally, we are storing the result or output in `temp.txt`.

-Now, if you think we are done, then it's wrong, the webpage can have internal or external links embedded inside of the elements as well, so we need to again filter out the HTML tags from the `temp.txt` file. for that, we will introduce another tool to filter text called `sed` or Stream editor.
+Now, if you think we are done, then it's wrong, the webpage can have internal or external links embedded inside of the elements as well, so we need to again filter out the HTML tags from the `temp.txt` file.
+For that, we will introduce another tool to filter text called `sed` or Stream editor.
 This tool allows us to filter the stream field and print or store the outcome.
 The following code will remove the HTML tags from the scrapped text.

 ### Using SED command to remove embedded tags.